Invoice Template, Free Download 2026

 Net payment terms specify the number of days a buyer has to pay an invoice after the invoice date.
 Net 30 means payment is due within 30 calendar days, Net 15 means 15 days, and Net 60 means 60 days.
 Some businesses offer early payment discounts, such as "2/10 Net 30," which means the buyer gets a 2% discount if they pay within 10 days; otherwise, the full amount is due in 30 days.
 Payment terms should be agreed upon before work begins and stated clearly on every invoice.

-Can you charge interest on unpaid invoices?
+How much interest can I charge on unpaid invoices?

 Yes, you can charge interest on unpaid invoices if the right to charge interest is stated in your contract, payment terms, or on the invoice itself.
 The interest rate must comply with your state's usury laws.
 For government contracts, the Prompt Payment Act may entitle you to interest on late payments at a federally set rate.
 Many businesses charge 1% to 1.5% per month on overdue balances.
 Stating the late payment terms on every invoice ensures the client is on notice before interest begins to accrue.